Penn1084/alx-system_engineering-devops/0x02-shell_redirections/README.md

-find -name "*.js" -type f -delete  a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.' tail -1 iacta >> iacta  a script that duplicates the last line of the file iacta find -mindepth 1 -type d | wc -l  a script that counts the number of directories and sub-directories in the current directory.
+find -name "*.js" -type f -delete  a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.' tail -1 iacta >> iacta  a script that duplicates the last line of the file iacta find -mindepth 1 -type d | wc -l  a script that counts the number of directories and sub-directories in the current directory. ls -t | head -10  a script that displays the 10 newest files in the current directory.